lsst-sqre/gafaelfawr/docs/logging.rst

    This comes with some caveats and drawbacks.
    See `this Medium post <https://medium.com/pablo-perez/k8s-externaltrafficpolicy-local-or-cluster-40b259a19404>`__ for more details.

-If you are using the `NGINX ingress Helm chart <https://github.com/helm/charts/tree/master/stable/nginx-ingress>`__, you can make both of the required NGINX ingress changes with the following ``values.yaml`` file:
+If you are using the `ingress-nginx Helm chart <https://github.com/kubernetes/ingress-nginx/tree/main/charts/ingress-nginx>`__, you can make both of the required NGINX ingress changes with the following ``values.yaml`` file:

 .. code-block:: yaml